-Source of Evidence: Records and Communication Name: Date: 1.
-Records (4B) Briefly describe and show evidence of: a.
-Routine classroom events (e.g. att endance, completion of assignments, etc.) b.
-Individual student learning/progre ess c.
-Non-instructional matters (e.g. pe rmission slips, picture money, equipment inventories, etc.)
+ne: Date: Records (4B) Briefly describe and show evidence of: a.
+Routine classroom events (e.g. attendance, completion of assignments, etc.) b.
+Individual student learning/progress c.
+Non-instructional matters (e.g. permission slips, picture money, equipment inventories, etc.) Briefly describe and show evidence of: a.
+Routine classroom events (e.g. attendance, completion of assignments, etc.) b.
+Individual student learning/progress Communication (4C) Describe ways that you communicate with students and families regarding: a.
+The learning of the student. b.
+The instructional program in which the student is involved. c.

-2. Communication (4C)

-Describe ways that you communicate with students and families regarding:

-a.
-The learning of the student.

-b.
-The instructional program in which the student is involved.

-c.
 The ways that families could become involved in the student's learning.
 Reflect on how your efforts to communicate with students and families had a positive impact on the environment in your classroom and how they could be improved.

-Source of Evidence: Professional Involvement Evaluate vour performance on the following: Kentucky Framework for Teaching Components Kentucky Teacher Standards 4A - Reflecting on Teaching 7 - The Teacher Assesses and Communicates Learning Results 48 - Maintaining Accurate Records 8 - The Teacher Demonstrates the Implementation of Technology 4D - Participating in a Professional Community 7 - Reflects on and Evaluates Teaching and Learning 4E - Growing and Developing Professionally 8- Collaborates with Colleagues/Parents/Others 4F - Showing Professionalism 9 - Evaluates Teaching and Implements Professional Development 10 -Provides Leadership Within School/Community/Profession
+Source of Evidence: Professional Involvement

+Evaluate your performance on the following:

+Kentucky Framework for Teaching Components Kentucky Teacher Performance Standards/ InTASC

+4A - Reflecting on Teaching 6 - Assessment

+48 - Maintaining Accurate Records 9 - Professional Learning and Ethical Practice

+4D - Participating in a Professional Community 10- Leadership and Collaboration

+4E - Growing and Developing Professionally ^

+4F - Showing Professionalism

+ç